 1. Continuing education events for alumni (seminars in Germany and abroad)

-Support is provided for seminars aimed at alumni from developing and newly industrialised countries (BMZ) and from industrialised countries (AA) that offer academic and professional development for the target groups.
+Support is provided for seminars aimed at alumni from developing countries (BMZ) and from industrialized countries (AA) that offer academic and professional development for the target groups.

 These events focus on current topics from the respective disciplines that are relevant for achieving goals of development policy (BMZ), and meeting the challenges of foreign cultural and educational policy (AA).
 In addition to continuing education in participants’ respective fields, the seminars may also include skills that will help the partners manage research, teaching, guidance, and cooperation activities efficiently.
 Furthermore, alumni can acquire useful skills relevant for university management.